-When you plug your laptop’s power adapter to a power socket when battery is present, the battery icon should show charging on the Windows 10 taskbar.
-If you, instead, see an error message on your laptop that says 0% available (Plugged in, not charging) when you mouse over to the battery icon on Windows 10 taskbar, it signifies an issue with either the battery driver, physical battery, power adapter or power cord problem.
+If you plug your laptop’s power adapter into a power socket when the battery is present, the battery icon on the Windows 10 or Windows 11 taskbar should show that it is charging.
+However, if you see an error message that says “0% available (Plugged in, not charging)” when you mouse over the battery icon, it signifies an issue with either the battery driver, physical battery, power adapter, or power cord.

-Before we go down into the rabbit hole to start troubleshooting the hardware, we first have to make sure that the problem isn’t caused by corrupted or missing battery driver in Windows 10 for your laptop.
-In fact, the battery driver is the most common reason users getting the plugged in and not charging error on their laptops.
+Before we start troubleshooting the hardware, we first have to make sure that the problem isn’t caused by a corrupted or missing battery driver in Windows 10 or Windows 11 for your laptop.
+In fact, the battery driver is the most common reason users get the “plugged in, not charging” error on their laptops.

-So, to make sure it’s not the battery driver that is corrupted and causing the issue, we have to uninstall the battery driver in Windows 10.
+To make sure it’s not the battery driver that is corrupted and causing the issue, we have to uninstall the battery driver in Windows 10 or Windows 11.
 After uninstalling the driver, Windows will then be able to install the correct driver automatically.
-To do this, follow the steps below.
+To do this, follow the steps below:

-- In your laptop’s Windows 10, go to start menu.
+- In your laptop’s Windows 10 or Windows 11, go to the start menu.

 - Search for Device Manager and open it.